Last Updated on August 11, 2020 by Janet Frost

 Research, Policy and Seafood Watch.

 Let’s go learn things about Ocean Conservation at the Monterey Bay Aquarium…

 Scuba diving over the last 15 years transformed us into eco-aware ocean lovers.
 That is why the Monterey Bay Aquarium is cool to us.
 Our first encounter with the Aquarium conservationism was through their ground-breaking Seafood Watch program.
 The program started in 1999 and evolved into the most respected source of evidence-based information about the purchase and consumption of seafood.
 Directing businesses, individual consumers, fisheries and aquaculture towards sustainable decisions and policies.

 The science behind the Monterey Bay Aquarium is unparalleled.
 They focus on areas of ocean population biology, ocean ecology and ocean wildlife husbandry.
 The Monterey Bay Aquarium is cool with its blog, Future of the Ocean, that shares breaking news about ocean health and conservation.

 The Monterey Bay Aquarium uses its knowledge and passion to influence policy makers in the California region, the US and even the world.
 Here is how they explain this vital role:

 All human existence depends on the health of our oceans and we are woefully unaware.
 This strikes me as an overwhelming concept that I am more comfortable ignoring.
 Where do we start and what actions really make sense?
-Thanks to the passion and dedication of the Monterey Bay Aquarium I feel that something very impressive works to make a difference for our oceans and our planet’s health.
+Thanks to the passion and dedication of the Monterey Bay Aquarium, impressive strides are being made to make a difference for our oceans and our planet’s health.